AdrianLxM/AAPSv2draft/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 ![Screenshot of insulin cartridge settings](../images/combo/combo-insulin-settings.png)

-- Install AndroidAPS as described in the [AndroidAPS wiki](http://wiki.AndroidAPS.org) and use the `combo` branch.
+- Install AndroidAPS as described in this documentation.
 - Make sure to read the wiki to understand how to setup AndroidAPS.
-- Select the MDI plugin in AndroidAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with ruffy during the pairing process.
+- Select the MDI plugin in AndroidAPS, not the Combo plugin at this point to avoid the Combo plugin from interfering with Ruffy during the pairing process.
-- Follow the link http://ruffy.AndroidAPS.org and clone ruffy via git.
+- Follow the link http://ruffy.AndroidAPS.org and clone Ruffy via Git.
 Use the same branch as you use for AndroidAPS, right now that's the `combo` branch, later on there will be the regular `master` and `dev` branches.
 - Install ruffy and use it to pair the pump.
 If it doesn't work after multiple attempts, switch to the `pairing` branch, pair the pump and then switch back the original branch.
   If the pump is already paired and can be controlled via ruffy, installing the `combo` branch is sufficient.